MicrosoftDocs/fabric-docs/docs/enterprise/metrics-app-timepoint-page.md

 * **Experience** - The name of the experience.

+* **Add %** - The percentage of carryforward added compared to SKU of capacity for the last 30 seconds.

-* **Cumulative carryforward** - The cumulative carryforward for the last 30 seconds.
+* **Burndown %** - The percentage of carryforward burned down compared to SKU of capacity for the last 30 seconds.

-* **Cumulative carryforward %** - The percentage of cumulative carryforward compared to SKU of capacity.
+* **Cumulative %** - The percentage of cumulative carryforward compared to SKU of capacity for the last 30 seconds..

 ## Overages